asyncapi/modelina/examples/meta-model/README.md

-# Generating with custom models
+# Meta Model

-Using the internal data models, you can create your own data models from scratch, and still utilize the generators full sweep of features.
+Using the internal meta model representation, you can create your own data models from scratch, and still utilize the generators full sweep of features.

 ## How to run this example